 You then load the divisor into Base Address +0 (low byte) and Base Address +1 (high byte).
 The following equation defines the relationship between baud rate and divisor:

-desired baud rate = (clock frequency) / (16 divisor)
+desired baud rate = (crystal frequency) / (32 \ divisor)

-Clock frequencies of 1.8432 MHz (Standard) and 14.7456 MHz (X8) are provided.
+On the board, clock frequencies of 1.8432 MHz (Standard) and 14.7456 MHz (X8) are provided.
 Below is a table for the popular divisor frequencies: